scala/docs.scala-lang/_overviews/toolkit/munit-assertions.md

 Note the order of the arguments: the first one is the result of the program, and the second one is the expected correct result.
-To understand why this is important, let us look at the test report we get in case the tested program is incorrect:
+To understand why this is important, let us look at the test report you get in case the tested program is incorrect:

 ```text
 # MyTests: